THE JUBILEE WOOD CURRICULUM

-In science we use the wonderful Empiribox resources in Y3 and Y5 which allow the children to plan and carry out very high quality investigations using the excellent resources that Empiribox provide for us.
+In science, the focus is on supporting the children to carry out high quality investigations of various different kinds.
 In all yeargroups the science curriculum is well sequenced so that each time a topic, like electricity for example, is returned to, it covers different and more challenging aspects and objectives so that skills and knowledge are always being further developed and built upon.

 A key feature of the wider Jubilee Wood curriculum is pupils consolidating and applying their core skills in non-core lessons, so a pupil who has learnt how to write a diary extract in literacy, could then use this ability to write an account of the experience of being an evacuee in the Blitz, drawing upon their newfound knowledge of this period in time from their history lessons.
 Plentiful opportunities for pupils to consolidate maths learning across the curriculum are also given, particularly in science and lessons.

-We have specialist teachers that help to further enhance our curriculum: a PE coach leads high quality activities throughout the week, whilst a computing specialist teaches most of the juniors' challenging computing lessons using our Chromebooks.
+We have specialist teachers that help to further enhance our curriculum: a PE coach leads high quality activities throughout the week, whilst a computing specialist engages all of the children in challenging computing lessons that take place in our new computer suite.
 Music specialists offer a range of children the opportunity to learn an instrument, from guitar through to violin.

 Religious Education (RE), Sex and Relationships Education (SRE) and Personal, Social, Health Education (PSHE) and Physical Education (PE) are all planned for and taught as is appropriate for the year group.
 Sometimes the themes within these subjects overlap with other subjects and when this happens, we make the links explicit.
 There is scope within the taught week to discuss issues that arise naturally (e.g. current events and news) and there is a strong connection between assemblies (currently led digitally) and PSHE themes.
 Physical Education is taught twice a week from Y1 to Y6 with children exploring physical activities both inside and outside on our extensive grounds.
 Swimming has not been taught in recent times due to Covid-19 (it was due to happen last summer term) and will hopefully be possible much later in the academic year once the pandemic has ceased.